kyma-project/kyma-environment-broker/docs/contributor/04-10-workflows.md

 This [workflow](/.github/workflows/promote-keb-to-dev.yaml) creates a PR to the `management-plane-charts` repository with the given KEB release version.
 The default version is the latest KEB release.

-## Create and promote release Workflow
+## Create and Promote Release Workflow

 This [workflow](/.github/workflows/create-and-promote-release.yaml) creates a new KEB release and then promotes it to the development environment.
 It first runs the [release workflow](04-20-release.md), and then creates a PR to the `management-plane-charts` repository with the given KEB release version.